DIY

 making a day bed

 Building a day bed for Reese’s mermaid room was challenging but rewarding.
 Noah’s background working as a carpenter in a custom cabinet shop certainly helped, but building unique furniture was a new test for us.
-Knowing we wanted to transition Reese from a crib to a ‘big girl bed’, and wanting something that fit the mermaid theme but also could aesthetically stand on its own, we felt the day bed was a great option.
-We liked that functionally day beds are three-sided, so there was less chance of her falling out of bed, and from an appearance standpoint, we really liked using cane webbing as paneling.
-Overall, this project stretched us, but we feel most people could do it on their own if they take their time and pay attention to detail.
+Knowing we wanted to transition Reese from a crib to a ‘big girl bed’ and wanting something that fit the mermaid theme but also could aesthetically stand on its own, we felt the day bed was a great option.
+We liked that functionally, day beds are three-sided, so there was less chance of her falling out of bed, and from an appearance standpoint, we really liked using cane webbing as paneling.
+Overall, this project stretched us, but we feel most people could do it on their own if they took their time and paid attention to detail.

 Items Needed to build this day bed: